gumaerc-testorg/21m.355-spring-2013/content/pages/assignments.md

 ---
 content_type: page
+description: This section provides descriptions of the design assignments for the course and videos of student work.
 learning_resource_types:
 - Assignments
 ocw_type: CourseSection
 title: Assignments
 uid: 0172cb7a-c07e-ff4e-7510-ae45606353a8
+video_metadata:
+  youtube_id: null
 ---

 In addition to the design assignments below, students were required to write short (1 to 2 page) reflection papers about each required concert.